snakemake/snakemake-tutorials/GoogleMAGs/README.md

 a Google Compute Engine Instance, shelling in, installing snakemake, and running a pipeline.
 Full instructions are included here.

+**Important** read/write access is currently required for the bucket hn-snakemake/pig5, along with Google Life Sciences Project permissions added for your project to the project with this bucket to run this pipeline.
+Both the credentials that you generate along with your compute engine credential will need GET access to the bucket mentioned above.
+In testing, we had to use admin access for it to fully work.

 ## 1. Create an Instance